AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         public const string SecurityAppKey = "PLACEHOLDER_REPLACE_WITH_USER_SECRET";
         public const string QiServerUrl = "PLACEHOLDER_REPLACE_WITH_QI_SERVER_URL";

-In ``QiClient.cs`` you will find a method called ``AcquireAuthToken``.
+In ``QiClient.cs`` is a method called ``AcquireAuthToken``.
-The first step in obtaining an authentication token is to create an authentication context related to the Azure Active Directory instance providing tokens.
+To obtain an authentication token, the first step is to create an authentication context that is related to the Azure Active Directory instance pthat is roviding tokens.
 The authority is designated by the URI in ``_authority``.

 .. code:: c#